 If I see a recipe that looks too good to be true I always have to give it a go.
 30 minute bread fell under that category.
 There was no way in my mind, you could make yeasted bread in 30 minutes.
-That’s 30 minutes from start to eating!
-My bread didn’t rise up quite as nicely as the bread in the original recipe but I have since discovered the perfect temperature that the water must be at to activate the yeast (approximately 110F).
-Despite not rising, this bread was delicious and definitely something I’ll be making again.
-It would be lovely as little bread rolls but I liked my individual sized pockets.
+Seriously, bread needs to be loved and cared for and left to rise right?

 - 2 cups very warm water (110F)